-What is Follow-up (FU)?
+What is Follow-up?

-Follow-up (FU) refers to any action a NBSC takes to ensure that a repeat screen is collected from newborns needing additional testing.
+Follow-up (FU) refers to any actions needed after a screen is collected.
+The NBSC is the main contact person responsible for FU actions.

-Follow-up Required for Borderline, Unsuitable, and Sub-optimal Specimens
+Follow-up Required for Borderline, Unsuitable, and Sub-optimal Specimens A repeat newborn screening specimen must be submitted for all specimens that are borderline.

-A repeat newborn screening specimen must be submitted for all specimens that are borderline, unsuitable, or sub-optimal for testing.
+unsuitable, or sub-optimal for testing.
 It is the responsibility of the NBSC to:

-- 1. Look up and document all results for screens submitted by their hospital. - 2.
+- 1. Look up and document (in the newborns medical record) all results for screens submitted by your hospital. - 2.
 For unsuitable, sub-optimal, and borderline results: - a.
 Notify both the infant's PCP and the infant's guardians of the need for a repeat newborn screening specimen within 1 business day of learning the results. - b.
 Inform the NBSP of their follow-up efforts, including the date of contact, type of contact (phone, mail, etc.), who was contacted, and any response received from the PCP or infant's guardians.
 NBSCs must provide documentation of their follow-up efforts to the NBSP within 90 days of learning the results of the screen if a repeat has not been collected.

-We understand that in some instances, despite your best efforts, a repeat screen will not be collected.
-Although unfortunate, the situation will not be held against you.
+We understand that in some instances, despite your best efforts, a repeat screen cannot be collected.
+Although unfortunate, the situation will not be held against you if you provide appropriate documentation within 90 days.
 If you have documented all cases that need repeat screens, contacted the infant's PCP and guardians, and have notified the NBSP of your follow-up efforts, then you have fulfilled your responsibilities as the NBSC.